+Explore more about cheap car insurance from a South African insurer.
 We are all looking for the best car insurance quote and deal that suits our wallets and our needs.
-Now more than ever in 2019.
-The 2019 elections are over.
+Now more than ever in 2020.
 The petrol price and general living expenses keep going up.
+The global health crisis has impacted us all in some way.
 Nevertheless, there is always a solution and a positive outcome if we put effort into finding the right deal from the best insurance company.
 Referring to a “best insurance company” is highly subjective, we refer to an insurer that best serves your needs and financial wellbeing.

-So, we go about comparing quotes and doing research with the aim of finding the best deal.
+So, we go about comparing quotes and doing research to find the best deal.
 Do you own a car, SUV, hatch, sedan, bakkie or crossover and live in South Africa?
 Find out more about what is “comprehensive insurance”, “third party insurance”, “car insurance”, “vehicle cover”, or whatever you want to call it.
-Also, learn more about why all South African motorists need some sort of affordable, reliable and trustworthy motor vehicle insurance in 2019.
+Also, learn more about why all South African motorists need some affordable, reliable and trustworthy motor vehicle insurance in 2020.

 So, are you looking for a cheap car insurance quote?
 You can get an online quote in 4 minutes for car insurance that starts from R165*pm (*T’s and C’s apply).
 Let’s explore some important concepts and questions before we dive into how to get inexpensive vehicle cover quotes.
 Do South African’s need affordable vehicle cover?
 We believe the answer is “yes.”
 Every South African should be able to buy car insurance via browsing a selection of cheap car insurance quotes for comprehensive plans, third-party, and other types of plans.

 South African motorists need innovative, tailored car insurance products that are affordable and cost-effective.
 However, you describe it, car insurance such as this could help millions of South African motorists.
 The South African Rand has depreciated by more than 60% in the last three to four years.
 Consequently, the price of imported vehicle parts has skyrocketed, steeply pushing up the cost of vehicle repairs and the average car insurance claim amount with it.
-In addition, the price of vehicle recovery and salvage has risen dramatically too with up to 40% of the average R20 000 claim going to the cost of getting the vehicle from the site of the accident to the repairer.
+Also, the price of vehicle recovery and salvage has risen dramatically too.
+Approximately 40% of the average R20 000 claim is made up of getting the vehicle from the site of the accident to the repairer.

-Many people are looking for cheap car insurance in South Africa and for good reason too.
-It’s no wonder then some comprehensive car insurance companies have been forced to increase their premiums materially each year just to keep their motor portfolios out of the red.
-Many are now also shifting their practices away from a “replacement of parts” approach to a “repair what can be repaired” approach.
+Many people are looking for cheap car insurance in South Africa and for a good reason too.
+It’s no wonder then some comprehensive car insurance companies have been forced to increase their premiums materially each year to keep their motor portfolios out of the red.
+Many car insurance companies are shifting their practices away from a “replacement of parts” approach to a “repair what can be repaired” approach.

-This is not to mention the regular increases in car insurance excess amounts.
-What this means is that car insurers are expecting their clients to carry an ever-increasing financial burden from their own private funds.
-So, in effect, cheap car insurance could turn out to be expensive car insurance due to large excess payments.
+Car insurance companies may make regular increases to their car insurance excess amounts.
+What this means is that car insurers are expecting their clients to carry an ever-increasing financial burden from their private funds.
+So, in effect, cheap car insurance could turn out to be expensive car insurance due to significant excess payments.

 With PMD car insurance is affordable with cover starting at R165*pm, with fixed premiums*.
-There are 3 affordable vehicle cover products to choose from, comprehensive car insurance, custom car insurance, and third party car insurance.
-With PMD there are motor vehicle cover plans for all South African motorists’ needs: Comprehensive Cover, Custom Cover, and Third Party PLUS*.
+There are three affordable vehicle cover products to choose from, comprehensive car insurance, custom car insurance, and third party car insurance.
+With PMD there are motor vehicle cover plans for all South African motorists’ needs: Comprehensive Cover car insurance, Custom Cover car insurance, and Third Party PLUS car insurance*.
 Get fixed premiums*, and an excess that reduces to zero. *Terms and conditions apply.